We Care About Your Privacy

 In the French bilingual schools, the learners’ peers are very supportive of each other and frequently translate for other students when they see that they do not understand.
 However, in more relaxed settings, such as at lunchtime or playtime, the majority of the students revert to French, as this is the majority language that dominates in their free time.
 This poses an additional challenge for minority speakers.

-When some students from a French bilingual school in London were asked for their opinion of the bilingual system, they said that they liked learning in two languages and were excited by the challenges.
+When some language learners from a French bilingual school in London were asked for their opinion of the bilingual system, they said that they liked learning in two languages and were excited by the challenges.
 There is, inevitably, interference from the dominant language, as with all second-language learners.
 However, it is easier to predict the language-learning requirements, due to the differences and similarities between the two languages.
 Teachers can, for example, often predict which grammatical structures are required for their lessons.

 Li Wei, a professor of applied linguistics and editor of the International Journal of Bilingualism (2000), states that bilingual children: